-Dramatherapists are educated to Masters Level and must be registered with the Health and Care Professions Council (HCPC) to practice in the UK.
+Dramatherapists are educated to Masters Level and must be registered with the Health & Care Professions Council (HCPC) to practice in the UK.

 To become a qualified, you’ll need to have successfully completed an approved postgraduate programme in dramatherapy to register and practice as a dramatherapist.
 Dramatherapists in training are also required to engage in personal therapy during the course of their training.

 In the UK, the following universities and institutions offer postgraduate courses in dramatherapy approved by the HCPC:

 Postgraduate courses take between 18 months and three years, depending on whether you study on a full time or part-time basis.
 For entry to an approved course, you’ll need a degree-level qualification in subjects such as dramatic arts, education or psychology.
 Graduate-level professional qualifications in occupational therapy, nursing, teaching, social work or special needs may also be accepted.